Refuse and Recycling

 Total Tons of Recycling from Red Wing Residents

-Summary: The amount of material collected from single-sort recycling carts in Red Wing decreased very slightly (2%) between 2021 and 2022.
-The reasons for this are varied and unknown; fewer of us may be recycling, some of us could be recycling more material on our own, or we could be buying fewer material goods that are recyclable.
+Summary: The amount of material collected from single-sort recycling carts in Red Wing increased by 6% between 2022 and 2023.
+The reasons for this are varied and unknown; maybe more people are recycling, or we could be buying more recyclable material goods.
 Future data collection could help us learn more.

 Details: Single-sort recycling is the material collected in the blue recycling bins.
 This does not, however, include additional items Red Wing also recycles such as electronic devices, metal, and oversized cardboard.
 Find details of what you can and cannot recycle at https://www.red-wing.org/449/Recyclable-Non-Recyclable-Items.